tldr-pages/tldr/pages/common/terragrunt.md

 `terragrunt destroy`

-- Runs the provided terragrunt command against a ‘stack’, where a ‘stack’ is a tree of terragrunt modules
+- Build or change infrastructure from a tree of terragrunt modules (stack):

 `terragrunt run-all apply`